Meet our Champions

 Luke Mitchell (Quadram Institute, UK)

 My research aim is to evaluate the impact of manipulating the gut microbiota on the development and progression of pancreatic ductal adenocarcinoma (PDAC).
 I am particularly interested in how these manipulations influence the immune response in both the primary tumour and metastatic sites.
-I chose to be a Champion to help spread awareness of the society and of Microbiology in particular probiotics and their interaction with the immune system and food.
+I chose to be a Champion to help spread awareness of the Society and of microbiology, in particular probiotics and their interaction with the immune system and food.

 -